vikas-bandaru/exciting-java/docs/resources/practice_questions/objects_classes/MCQs/objects_classes.md

     </form>
     <details markdown="block">
       <summary>Answer</summary>
-      b) int is a primitive data type, while String is a reference data type
+      int is a primitive data type, while String is a reference data type
     </details>

 11. What happens if a method has no parameters in Java?